waieez/Blog/eventMixin.md

 ####Challenge: Implement Event Mixin:
 1. Each event can have multiple listeners for that event.
 2. When the event is triggered, all listeners for that event are executed.
-3. Trigger passes any additinal arguments to all listeners
+3. Trigger passes any additional arguments to all listeners

 ```javascript
 var thing = {};